-Harvard University's law school is among the best law schools in New England, the United States and the world as well.
+Harvard University's law program is among the best New England law schools, the United States and the world as well.
 Harvard is renowned for its various interdisciplinary degree programs in a variety of disciplines including law.
 Harvard's law school prepares law students to serve in a wide variety of capacities, from business law to public service.
 The school serves the educational needs of over 1,900 law students each year.
 Harvard law students receive top consideration among employers; the school boasts a placement rate of 97.1 percent for students prior to graduation.
 Aside from the standard Juris Doctor (J.D.) degree, Harvard offers the Master of Laws (LL.M.) and the Doctor of Juridical Science (S.J.D.).
 The LL.M. program offers students considerable flexibility, allowing them to design their own degree plan to meet their own career goals.
 Harvard J.D. students also have the option of pursuing joint-degree programs in conjunction with other schools within the university or through its ongoing partnerships with other Massachusetts schools.
-Harvard's law program has been ranked No. 2 in the nation by U.S. News & World Report and top-law-schools.com in 2010 and 2011.
+Harvard's law program has been ranked No. 2 in the nation by U.S. News & World Report in 2016.

 Harvard Law School 1563 Massachusetts Ave.
 Cambridge, MA 02138 617-495-3109 law.harvard.edu